neontribe/ARCVService/docs/voucher-purge-proposal.md

 ## Introduction

-In an effort to improve the efficiency and performance of our database system, we propose the implementation of a database records archiving project.
-Over time, our database has accumulated a significant amount of historical data that is rarely accessed but consumes valuable storage and processing resources.
-Archiving old records will help us optimize database performance, reduce storage costs, and maintain data integrity.
+In an effort to improve the efficiency and performance of the Rose Voucher Scheme's database system, we propose the implementation of a records archiving project.
+Over time, the database has accumulated a significant amount of historical data that is rarely accessed but consumes valuable storage and processing resources; in particular during reporting operations.
+Archiving old records will help us optimise database performance while maintaining data integrity and availability.

 ## Objectives